kulbida/azure-graphapi/README.md

 ## Interface

-This section describes the constructor returned by this module and the available instance methodss.
+This section describes the constructor returned by this module and the available instance methods.

 ### Constructor